 The CPA exam is a big test requiring a great deal of intricate knowledge.
 While there are many free resources, most people who are serious about passing the CPA exam on the first try decide to buy a CPA review course.

 These courses are available from a number of providers.
-Read our CPA course comparison to find out the pros and cons of the most popular options, including Wiley CPAExcel, Gleim CPA Review, Surgent CPA Review, and Roger CPA Review.
+Read our CPA course comparison to find out the pros and cons of the most popular options, including Wiley CPAExcel, Gleim CPA Review, Surgent CPA Review, Roger CPA Review, and Roger vs. Becker CPA.

 Whichever course you choose, you want to be sure that it has some essential features that are proven to help people pass the CPA exam.
 These include: